test-user-hubrise/website/src/content/general/en/apps.md

         - to: http://www.livepepper.fr
           logo: livepepper.png
           title: LivePepper
           description: LivePepper is an online ordering solution for home delivery and takeaway restaurants.
-LivePepper is used by independent restaurants and large franchises alike based in France, in the UK and internationally.
+LivePepper is used by independent restaurants and large franchises based in France, in the UK and internationally.
         - to: https://www.nextsourcia.com
           logo: nextsourcia.png
           title: nextSourcia